Trump expands battle with WHO

 As the negotiations drag on, European officials view domestic American politics as an obstacle to an effective response to the crisis.

-“The U.S. administration is very fixated on the reelection campaign and on who can get blamed for this catastrophic COVID-19 situation in the U.S.,” said a senior European official.
+“The U.S. administration is very fixated on the reelection campaign and on who can get blamed for this catastrophic covid-19 situation in the U.S.,” said a senior European official.
 “They are blaming WHO and China for it.
 Therefore it is very difficult to agree on a common language about the WHO.”

 – – –